1337programming/dotlife-haxe/README.md

 haxelib run flixel-tools setup
 ```
 4. Install an IDE with Haxe support (FlashDevelop, Intellij, Visual-Studio-Code)
-5. Install a debug player, or just target to flash and drop into chrome.
+5. Install a debug player, or just target to flash and drop the swf file into chrome to see your work.

 ## Why Haxe?
 Haxe is a cross-compiler language that is lightweight, flexible, and able to support all browsers/devices/OS.
-It is able to compile down your project to either c++, php, neko, javaScript, HTML5, flash, and more.
+It is able to compile down source code either c++, php, neko, javaScript, HTML5, flash, and more distributions.

 To learn more:
 * http://old.haxe.org/doc/compiler